karmab/performance-operators-lab/docs/index.rst

     sriov-network-config-daemon-jhhwp         1/1     Running       1          88m
     sriov-network-operator-5f8cb9fb58-ql648   1/1     Running       0          113m

-Beyond operator, we can see sriov-network-config-daemon pods for each node.
+Beyond operator, sriov-network-config-daemon pods appear for each node.

 .. _how-to-use-1:

 How to use
 ----------

-After the operator gets installed, We have the following CRS: - SriovNetworkNodeState - SriovNetwork - SriovNetworkNodePolicy
+After the operator gets installed, We have the following CRS:

+-  SriovNetworkNodeState
+-  SriovNetwork
+-  SriovNetworkNodePolicy

-SriovNetworkNodeState CRS are readonly and provide information about SRIOV capable devices in the cluster.
+SriovNetworkNodeState CRS are readonly and provide information about SR-IOV capable devices in the cluster.
 We can list them with ``oc get sriovnetworknodestates.sriovnetwork.openshift.io -n openshift-sriov-network-operator  -o yaml``

 Expected Output